google/go-containerregistry/cmd/crane/doc/crane_push.md

 ### Options

 ```
   -h, --help    help for push
+      --index   Push the collection of images as a single index
 ```

 ### Options inherited from parent commands